Michael Voss: Post-playing career

 Voss joined the Network Ten AFL commentary team in 2007 in a special comments role.
-He was also appointed the role of sports anchor on 10 News First Queensland.
+He was also appointed as sports presenter on 10 News First Queensland and remained in the role for a year.

 In 2011, Voss was inducted into the Australian Football Hall of Fame.

+During the 2024 pre-finals bye, Voss witnessed a stolen car crash and flip outside Barton Café in Hawthorn, Victoria.
+After a short foot chase, assisted by Barton Milk Bar owner James Laskie, Voss tackled the 16-year-old suspect that was in possession of a kitchen knife and held the suspect through a citizen's arrest until police arrived at the scene.
+An 18-year-old suspect evaded capture but was later arrested in connection to the theft.
+Michael Voss left the scene uninjured and collected his coffees from the café.
+Carlton player Sam Walsh was eating breakfast in the same café during the incident.

 Controversy

 In 2007, Voss was charged for his role in a melee with Simon Black, Fraser Gehrig and three other high-profile AFL players at a Melbourne nightclub.
-At the resulting trial, Voss agreed to enter a diversion program and therefore no conviction was recorded.
+At the resulting trial, Voss agreed to enter a diversion program, and therefore no conviction was recorded.